DamianH226/Basic-JavaScript-Projects/README.md

 This is used a JQuery script to make the paragraphs different colors and also to hide the H1 element when clicking paragraph 3.

 ### JSON
 In this folder we use Parse to convert string to JavaScript object.
 We also use the stringify to convert the JavaScript objects to string format.
-Lastley we use local storage to set the data as a key/value pair to be saved locally in my browser, then use the key "Name" to return it's value.
+Lastly we use local storage to set the data as a key/value pair to be saved locally in my browser, then use the key "Name" to return it's value.

 ### Project#1
 This page has an expression alert also this is Defining a function and naming it, Defining a variable and giving it a string value and Putting the value of the variable into the HTML elementFromPoint with the "Button_Text" id.